Skip to main content

 Frequently Asked Questions

-What if the employer never gave the worker a DWC-1, does §5405 still apply?
+What if my employer never gave me a DWC-1 form?

 Get your case evaluated in 60 seconds.